Task Tokens: A Flexible Approach to Adapting Behavior Foundation Models

-Our experimental evaluation demonstrates that Task Tokens effectively balance MaskedMimic's ability to generate natural, human-like motions with the precision required for task-specific control.
+Our experimental evaluation demonstrates that Task Tokens effectively balance MaskedMimic's ability to generate robust, human-like motions with the precision required for task-specific control.
 This hybrid framework achieves rapid convergence and high success rates, surpassing traditional hierarchical reinforcement learning methods in sample efficiency and requiring fewer learned parameters.
-Moreover, by adhering to the BFM's underlying motion manifold, Task Tokens exhibit strong generalization across diverse environmental conditions, including variations in friction and gravity.
-These results demonstrate the potential of our method to unify goal-based and reward-driven control, enhancing behavior optimization for complex tasks.
+Moreover, by adhering to the BFM’s underlying motion manifold, Task Tokens conserve multi-modal prompting capabilities and exhibit stronger generalization across diverse environmental conditions, including variations in friction and gravity.
+These results demonstrate the potential of our approach to unify goal-based and reward-driven control, enhancing behavior optimization for complex tasks.